Submission Information

 We suggest that you choose a publication and then read recent issues/posts to see if your idea/topic has been covered recently.
 If so, another outlet might be a better fit.

-If you’re interested in a publication not listed here, we suggest searching the name of the news outlet and the words “opinion” and “editor” on Twitter’s search bar and looking under the “people” vertical when the search results come up.
-Most editors list their contact information in their Twitter bio.
+If you’re interested in a publication not listed here, we suggest searching the name of the news outlet and the words “opinion” and “editor” on X’s (formerly known as Twitter) search bar and looking under the “people” vertical when the search results come up.
+Most editors list their contact information in their X/Twitter bio.

-To go deeper, come to one of our workshops.
+To go deeper, attend one of our workshops.
 You will emerge with an op-ed draft, access to our national network of journalist mentors for individual follow-up, and a clearer idea of your potential impact on the world.

 + The advocate - includes the former New Orleans Times Picayune (LA)